 SUE ANN BRAINARD Senior Assistant Librarian.
 B.A., Mount Saint Mary College; M.L.S., State University of New York at Albany; 1996.
+(Recipient of Chancellor's Award for Excellence in Librarianship, 2004).

 BARBARA F. CLARKE Associate Librarian.
 B.A., State University of New York at Stony Brook; M.L.S., State University of New York at Geneseo; 1976.